jhu-dvrk/dvrk-ros/dvrk_python/README.md

 The dVRK Python ROS client now relies on CRTK so you will also need the following packages:
 * https://github.com/collaborative-robotics/crtk_msgs
 * https://github.com/collaborative-robotics/crtk_python_client

-If you followed the dVRK build instructions above, these packages are likely already installed in your workspace
+If you followed the dVRK build instructions above, these CRTK packages are likely already installed in your workspace

 ## Runtime